PreciousAbe/LGI/README.md

 # LGI
-States and its LGI in Nigeria
+States and its Local government area in Nigeria